craigandwendy/algorithms_and_datastructures/Datastructures/README.md

 |-------|--------|   |-------|--------|   |-------|--------|   |-------|--------|   |-------|--------|   |-------|--------|
 ```

 The last element of a linked list always points to Null meaning it does not point anywhere.
+Since the memory allocation is random, we can never predict the address of our next Node, also since the address of every Node, excluding the head, is only temporary stored, we cannot access any element in O(1) like in arrays.
+We have to iterate through our linked list to access all elements.
+The iteration starts from the head and then follows goes to the address stored in next.

 What is important: we have seen that using structs we can create our own datastructure, this enables us to create a chain of pointers, where we can store at every address along the chain additional values.